Tools Reference

 Every tool the SnitchFeed MCP server exposes, with descriptions and use cases.

-The MCP server exposes 20 tools across four categories: mentions, listeners, feeds, and analytics.
+The MCP server exposes tools across mentions, listeners, search, feeds, notifications, webhooks, analytics, and workspace.
 All tools operate on your workspace and respect your plan limits.

 If you are unfamiliar with terms like listener, query, fit score, or intent tags, see the Concepts page first.